 Chris has undertaken advanced level training in both Sensory Attachment Intervention (SAI), and Sensory Integration (SI).
 Chris is passionate about supporting children who have experienced developmental trauma to develop enhanced co-regulation and self regulation, and to work alongside those caring for and working with them to develop a greater understanding of how to support them.

 Chris is a trainer in the SAI approach, and delivers this, along with other sensory informed training, to a range of parents and professionals.

 Dr Matt Slavin

-Matthew is a Clinical Psychologist who has worked with people across the lifespan with a range of mental health needs and in a variety of settings.
-He specialised in working with Complex Trauma and family systems, and currently works with looked after young people in Essex.
+Matt is a Clinical Psychologist who has worked with people across the lifespan with a range of mental health needs and in a variety of settings.
+He specialised in working with Complex Trauma and family systems, and currently works looking after young people in Essex.

-Matthew started his career with a passion for the outdoors, using adventure activities and nature with vulnerable and marginalised children and young people.
-With growing interest in psychological practice and a desire to integrate the use of nature with more traditional therapeutic modalities, Matthew continued to complete a Masters in Children and Young People’s Mental Health and Psychological Practice, and later a Doctorate in Clinical Psychology.
-Through this journey, Matthew pursued his interest in child and family-based practice, working with young offenders and kinship care families.
+Matt started his career with a passion for the outdoors, using adventure activities and nature with vulnerable and marginalised children and young people.
+With growing interest in psychological practice and a desire to integrate the use of nature with more traditional therapeutic modalities, Matt continued to complete a Masters in Children and Young People’s Mental Health and Psychological Practice, and later a Doctorate in Clinical Psychology.
+Through this journey, Matt pursued his interest in child and family-based practice, working with young offenders and kinship care families.

 Matt completed his DClinPsych research investigating the therapeutic use of adventure and nature-based activities.
 He is a firm believer that in our efforts to reduce suffering and alleviate distress, Clinical Psychology and mental health settings need to think “outside the clinic” and to use the natural world as our therapeutic space – the home we have found ourselves in for hundreds of thousands of years.